Skip to main content

 Generics in TypeScript

-So, what are these reusable components?
-Think about it this way: let's assume that we want to create some code that will allow us to randomly pick a number for a card game.
-This should be very easy to write:
+So what are generics, exactly?
+Think of it this way.
+Say we want to write some code that randomly picks a number for a card game.
+Easy enough:

 function pickNumber(numbers: number[]): number {